Skip to main content

 Switch Port Visualization

-For physical switches, click Impact Chart to see all the ports with connectivity, including each MAC-to-device relationship.
-Virtual devices are shown as 2nd layer devices that are connected to their vHost or marked with a '?' character if the vHost is unknown.
+For physical switches, click Impact Chart to see all ports with connectivity, including each MAC-to-device relationship.
+Virtual devices are shown as second-layer devices connected to their vHost, or marked with ? if the vHost is unknown.

 All switches, stacked or not, are represented according to their underlying hardware model.
-Stacked switches are represented by configuring their hardware model.
-To add an instance of a stacked switch, select the underlying hardware model that you created previously.
+To add an instance of a stacked switch, select the hardware model that you created previously.

-To add a new stacked switch, head to Infrastructure > Hardware Models and click **+ Create **.
-Create a new device hardware model by supplying a Name, Physical Subtype, and other basic information, and checking the Network Device checkbox.
+To add a new stacked switch hardware model, navigate to Infrastructure > Hardware Models and click + Create.
+Enter a Name, Physical Subtype, and other basic information, and check the Network Device checkbox.

 Add new hardware modelAdd new hardware model

-FEX modules can be added as an asset and then associated with the switch using asset device relations.
-This is easier to add using switch templates.
+FEX modules can be added as an asset and then associated with a switch using asset device relations.
+This is easier to configure using switch templates.

 To add a new asset, navigate to Resources > All Assets and click + Create.
-Name the asset and under Type select Fabric Extender.
+Name the asset and set Type to Fabric Extender.

 Add asset with Fabric Extender typeAdd asset with Fabric Extender type